magomimmo/modern-cljs/doc/tutorial-07.md

 ## Being much more aggressive than the others

-It's now time to be much more aggressive by enabling the so called `dead code elimination` through `:advanced` CLS compilation mode.
+It's now time to be much more aggressive by enabling the so called "dead code elimination" through `:advanced` CLS compilation mode.
 Here is the code snippet.

 ```clojure